PowerShell/Community-Blog/Posts/2021/03/Caps-lock-ToUpper.md

 There are several ways to get user input from within a script.
 A common approach with PowerShell scripts is to use the `Read-Host` command.
-This cmdlet reads a line of input from the console and returns it to the script (as a string).
+This cmdlet reads a line of input from the console and returns it to the script as a string.
 For more information on this cmdlet, see the [Read-Host help file](https://docs.microsoft.com/powershell/module/microsoft.powershell.utility/read-host).

-There are, or course, other ways to get user input, such as using [Windows Forms](https://docs.microsoft.com/powershell/scripting/samples/creating-a-custom-input-box?view=powershell-7.1) or WPF.
+There are other ways to get user input, such as using [Windows Forms](https://docs.microsoft.com/powershell/scripting/samples/creating-a-custom-input-box?view=powershell-7.1) or WPF.
 You might even use a legacy [Visual Basic `Inputbox`](https://docs.microsoft.com/dotnet/api/microsoft.visualbasic.interaction.inputbox?view=net-5.0).
-But with each of these methods, you still have the underlying issue of making sure the string the user enters is all upper-case.
+But with each of these methods, you still have the underlying issue of making sure the string the user enters is all upper-case before you use it further.

 Suppose you wanted to ask the user for their name (and you really need it to be upper case).
-You could ask for. accept, and then display user input like this:
+You could ask for, accept, and then display user input like this:

 ```powershell-console
 PS C:\Foo> $Answer = Read-Host -Prompt 'Please Enter Your Name In ALL Upper case'